Do you often need to use a ladder for either job or home use? If yes, you have to learn how to tie off a ladder for safety.

 Ladder Top Part Tie Of Method

 Before you think you have finished the ladder safety tie-off.
-Let us clear, by securing the ladder bottom part you have only finished half work.
+Let us clear, by securing the ladder bottom part; you have only finished half work.
 And now it’s time to secure the ladder top part for proper safety.

 You might ask why I need to secure the top end of the ladder?

-In spite of the ideal surface or ground, with the lateral movement of the ladder, there is a high risk the ladder might fall from the right or left side.
+Despite the ideal surface or ground, with the lateral movement of the ladder, there is a high risk the ladder might fall from the right or left side.